 Of course, the flaw in this logic is that it ignores the fact that variable rates that are producing shortfalls may not be well designed in the first place.
 Better rate design that includes an understanding of potential revenue volatility, full cost accounting, and robust demand projections is the best solution, for both water managers and consumers, than continuously increasing fixed revenue – with all the resulting political fallout.
 Waterworth can help with improving your rate design, taking all these factors into account.

 So remember that there is no substitute for good rate design.
 With that caveat in mind, if reducing the variable portion of your rates still feels unavoidable in order address revenue stability, here are a few considerations to keep in mind.

 First the downsides (and there are several): Reducing the variable portion of your rates will offer users less incentive to conserve water, so will likely lead to increased demand, all else being equal.
 As well, variable rates are fairer.
 They give customers more control over their bills and, since higher income people tend to use more water, variable charges are typically easier on low income families.
-Some of my colleagues take a fairly strong stance on these issues (see this blog post from Janice Beecher of the Institute of Public Utilities for a very thoughtful perspective).
+Some colleagues take a fairly strong stance on these issues (see this blog post from Janice Beecher of the Institute of Public Utilities for a very thoughtful perspective).

 1. Understand Your Goals

 When we set water rates, we are actually setting community policy.
 How we go about charging people for water services has various implications for community, environmental, and financial sustainability.
 There are difficult trade-offs between conservation, fairness, and revenue stability.
 Being clear and transparent about what you want to achieve at the outset will help you decide how far to go, allowing you to communicate more effectively with elected officials and the public when presenting a proposed rate change.

 2. Set Boundaries